Sanja Vučić

 Sanja Vučić (Сања Вучић, /sr/; born 8 August 1993) is a Serbian singer and songwriter.
-Initially the lead vocalist of the Serbian crossover band ZAA, she represented Serbia at the Eurovision Song Contest 2016 with the song "Goodbye".
-From 2017 to 2022 she was a member of pop folk girl group Hurricane, during which time they represented Serbia in the Eurovision Song Contest 2021 with the song "Loco loco".
-In addition, Vučić and Hurricane were scheduled to represent Serbia in the 2020 contest, which ended up being cancelled due to the COVID-19 pandemic.
+She began her career as the lead vocalist of the Serbian crossover band ZAA.
+In 2016, Vučić was selected to represent Serbia at the Eurovision Song Contest with the song "Goodbye".
+From 2017 to 2022, she was a member of pop folk girl group Hurricane, who represented Serbia in the Eurovision Song Contest 2021 with the song "Loco Loco".
+She released her first solo album, Remek-delo, in 2023.
+She has written songs and provided backing vocals for many Serbian artists such as Tea Tairović, Teodora Džehverović, and Nikolija.

 Life and career

 Early career

-Vučić finished both primary and secondary music school in Kruševac, at the department of opera singing.
+Vučić finished both primary and secondary music school in Kruševac, Serbia at the department of opera singing.
 During her studies, she sang in various ensembles, ranging from the band performing ethno music Bele vile, to the town jazz orchestra, and in the church choir Saint Prince Lazar.

 ZAA (2012–2016)

 The band ZAA was founded in Kruševac in 2008 and Vučić joined in April 2012.
 Their music is a mix of styles from ska music and dub, to post-rock, jazz and punk.
 They have performed in over 200 cities throughout the former Yugoslavia, and also performed in Austria, Czechia and Hungary.
 The band has participated in numerous festivals, like Exit, Nišville, and Reggae Serbia fest.
-As a member of ZAA, Vučić has made one album called What About (2014).
+As a member of ZAA, Vučić released an album titled What About (2014).